 Olivia has appeared both led and unled in the High Court and has worked across all stages of judicial review proceedings.
 Olivia has experience in advising on procedural issues, in particular on the issue of costs and drafting written submissions on costs.

-Olivia is instructed in the Andrew Malkinson Inquiry, acting for the Inquiry, chaired by Her Honour Judge Sarah Munro KC.
+Olivia has been instructed in the Andrew Malkinson Inquiry, chaired by Her Honour Judge Sarah Munro KC.

 Prior to the Bar

-Prior to coming to the Bar, Olivia worked as a community care and public law paralegal at Lawstop, working on over 40 judicial reviews for claimants largely concerned with the Immigration and Asylum Act 1999 and the Care Act 2014.
-Olivia also runs her own voluntary organisation, PLOD Foundation, which provides assistance to the homeless, refugees, asylum seekers and bereaved children.
+Prior to coming to the Bar, Olivia worked as a community care and public law paralegal, working on over 40 judicial reviews for claimants largely concerned with the Immigration and Asylum Act 1999 and the Care Act 2014.
+Olivia also works on her own voluntary organisation, PLOD Foundation, which provides assistance to the homeless, refugees, asylum seekers and bereaved children.
 She has previously volunteered with organisations including The Intervene Project and AMICUS ALJ.

 Master of Laws (LLM), University of Law